iszczesniak/cpp/memory/index.md

 A parameter is initialized with an argument.
 A result is initialized with the expression of the return instruction.

+## Move semantics, mentioned in passing

+We need to mention here the *move semantics*, something that we'll look into later.
+For now, it's enough to know that sometimes it replaces copying.
+A value is copied when copy-construcing (or copy-assigning to) some other (target) object by using the copy constructor (or the move-assignment operator).
+A value is moved when move-construcing (or move-assigning to) some other (target) object by using the move constructor (or the move-assignment operator).

 ## Accepting arguments

 If a function parameter is of a non-reference type, we say that a function accepts (or takes) an argument by value, or that we pass an argument to a function by value.
-In legacy C++, a nonreference parameter was initialized always by copying (copy-constructing, i.e., using the copy constructor) the argument value into the parameter.
-In modern C++, that copying can be *elided* or replaced with *moving* (move-constructing).
+In legacy C++, a nonreference parameter was initialized always by copying the argument value into the parameter.
+In modern C++, that copying can be *elided* or replaced with *moving*.

 If a function parameter is of a reference type, we say that a function accepts an argument by reference, or that we pass an argument to a